-- A room of their own room: your relative can usually personalise this with their own furniture, pictures and ornaments.
+- A room of their own: your relative can usually personalise this with their own furniture, pictures and ornaments.

 - Meals: regular meals provided and nutritional needs met.

 - Companionship: opportunities to socialise with others of their own age and take part in organised activities or outings, where available.